OpenSextant/Xponents/README.md

 **Xponents Extraction**

 This Maven reference will pull in the Xponents Extraction project, and all dependencies.
-You still have to build or download (coming) the supporting ./solr gazetteer and taxcat indices for your lexicon.
+You still have to build or download the supporting ./solr gazetteer and taxcat indices for your lexicon.
+The build process well documented in `./solr`, but can be involved.
+Downloads will be available Spring 2018.

+* Maven
 ```
   <dependency>
     <groupId>org.opensextant</groupId>